pi-sen/Order-Flow-Imbalance/README.md

 ## Objective

-This progeam implements Order Flow Imbalance (OFI) features from high-frequency limit order book (LOB) data and evaluates their application in price impact modeling and cross-asset relationships.
+This program implements Order Flow Imbalance (OFI) features from high-frequency limit order book (LOB) data and evaluates their application in price impact modeling and cross-asset relationships.
 OFI is a microstructure-based feature that captures the net imbalance between supply and demand, considered superior to trade volume for modeling short-term returns.
 The implementation is based on methodologies presented in "Cross-impact of order flow imbalance in equity markets" by Rama Cont, Mihai Cucuringu & Chao Zhang.

 ## Code Structure & Flow